VelocityPowered/documentation/developers/command-api.rst

         }
     }

-Now that we have created the command we need to register it in order for it to work.
+Now that we have created the command, we need to register it in order for it to work.
-We have a `Command Manager <https://github.com/VelocityPowered/Velocity/blob/master/api/src/main/java/com/velocitypowered/api/command/CommandManager.java>`_ where we can register our commands.
+You can use the `Command Manager <https://github.com/VelocityPowered/Velocity/blob/master/api/src/main/java/com/velocitypowered/api/command/CommandManager.java>`_ where we can register our commands.
 We get the command manager by executing ``proxyServer.getCommandManager()`` with the proxy instance, or by injecting it using the ``@Inject`` annotation in our main class.
 The register method requires two parameters, the command object and